nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Listing all contacts

+1. Test case: `clist`
+   Expected: All contacts are shown in the contact list.

+1. Test case: `clist x`
+   Expected: Contact list remain in their original state.
+Error details shown in the status message.

+### Listing all modules

+1. Test case: `mlist`
+   Expected: All modules in the active semester are shown in the module list.

+1. Test case: `mlist x`
+   Expected: Module list remain in their original state.
+Error details shown in the status message.

+### Adding a contact

+1. Adding a contact while all contacts are being shown

+   1. Prerequisites: List all contacts using the `list` or `clist` command.

+   1. Test case: `add n/Alice Liddel p/987654321 e/aliceliddel@example.com d/FASS o/AS5-04-03`<br>
+      Expected: The contact is added as the last index in the contact list.
+Details of the added contact shown in the status message.

+   1. Test case: `add n/Alice Liddel p/9876**** e/aliceliddel@example.com d/FASS o/AS5-04-03`<br>
+         Expected: The contact is not added.
+Error details shown in the status message.

+   1. Test case: `add n/Alice Liddel`<br>
+      Expected: No contact is added.
+Error details shown in the status message.

+   1. Other incorrect delete commands to try: `add`, `add n/Alice * p/8765432 e/aliceliddel@example.com d/FASS o/As5
+   -04-03`, `...` <br>
+      Expected: Similar to previous.

+1. Adding a contact while contacts are being filtered

+   1. Prerequisites: Filter contacts by attributes using the `find` command.

+   1. Test cases similar to previous.
+   Expected: similar to each respective test cases but the contact list is reset to show all contacts.

+1. Adding a contact with identical attributes

+   1. Prerequisites: There exists a contact in the contact list.
+   Example: <br>
+   `name: Alex Yeoh`<br>
+   `phone: 987654321` <br>
+   `email: alexyeoh@example.com`<br>
+   `department: Computing`<br>
+   `office: COM2-03-04`

+   1. Test case: `add n/Alex Yeoh p/87654321 e/alexyeoh@example.com d/Computing o/COM2-03-04`
+   Expected: The contact is added as the last index in the list.
+Details of the added contact shown in the status
+    message.

+   1. Test case: `add n/Alex Yeoh p/987654321 e/alexyeoh@example.com d/FASS o/AS5-04-03`
+   Expected: The contact is not added.
+Error details shown in the status message.

+### Adding a module

+1. Adding a module while all modules are being shown

+   1. Prerequisites: List all contacts using the `list` or `mlist` command.

+   1. Test case: `addmod m/CS2103 n/Software Engineering`<br>
+      Expected: The module is added as the last index in the module list of the active semester.
+Details of the added module shown in the status message.

+   1. Test case: `addmod m/CS2103`<br>
+         Expected: The module is added as the last index in the contact list.
+Details of the added contact shown in the status message.

+   1. Test case: `add n/Alice Liddel`<br>
+      Expected: No contact is added.
+Error details shown in the status message.

+   1. Other incorrect delete commands to try: `add`, `add n/Alice * p/8765432 e/aliceliddel@example.com d/FASS o/As5
+   -04-03`, `...` <br>
+      Expected: Similar to previous.

+1. Deleting a contact while contacts are being filtered

+   1. Prerequisites: Filter contacts by attributes using the `find` command.

+   1. Test cases similar to previous.
+   Expected: similar to each respective test cases but the contact list is reset to show all contacts.

 ### Deleting a contact

 1. Deleting a contact while all contacts are being shown